-- Effective immediately, students will no longer be attending classes in K-12 schools and postsecondary institutions until further notice. - Every K-12 student will receive a final mark and students will progress to their next grade level next year. - o Provincial assessments, such as provincial achievement tests, will be cancelled. - o At this time, diploma exams essential for post-secondary acceptance will continue. - Every student who is eligible to graduate from Grade 12 this year will graduate.
+- Effective immediately, students will no longer be attending classes in K-12 schools and postsecondary institutions until further notice. - Every K-12 student will receive a final mark and teachers will make a recommendation on a students' progression to the next grade, as they normally would. - Provincial achievement tests in grade six and nine will be cancelled. - At this time, diploma exams essential for post-secondary acceptance will continue. - Every student who is eligible to graduate from Grade 12 this year will graduate.
 Teachers and other school staff will still be expected to work, either from home or at their workplace, to ensure these expectations are met. - Decisions are still being made on how to do this, and they may vary depending on the school jurisdiction. - Government will also be working with post-secondary institutions to ensure these extraordinary circumstances do not prevent students from being eligible for admission to post-secondary studies for the coming school year. - o Post-secondary campuses will remain open, but classes are cancelled. - All licensed child care, out-of-school care programs and preschool programs in Alberta are closed at this time, as well. - Approved day homes are exempt because they care for fewer than seven children at a time.
 These programs are encouraged to use enhanced sanitation practices. - The situation continues to evolve rapidly and there is no timeline at this point.